vaidashi/career-development-curriculum/module_two/outreach_and_networking.md

 #### How to Leverage Your Network
 How can you leverage the network you already have?

-* Mentors: if you're already meeting with a mentor, who do they know who would be helpful to you?
+* Mentors: if you're already meeting with a mentor, who do they know who would be helpful for you to connect with?
 * Alumni: what companies do our alumni work for?
 Who can you contact from those companies?
 * LinkedIn: who works at companies that you're interested in?